php-amqplib/php-amqplib/README.md

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

-## New Maintainers (Feb 10th, 2016) ##
+## Project Maintainers

-Thanks to [videlalvaro](https://github.com/videlalvaro) for his hard work in maintaining php-amqplib!
-He's done a fantastic job and has left big shoes to fill.
+Thanks to [videlalvaro](https://github.com/videlalvaro) and [postalservice14](https://github.com/postalservice14) for their hard work maintaining php-amqplib!
+The library wouldn't be where it is without them.

-The package will now be maintained by [postalservice14](https://github.com/postalservice14) and [nubeiro](https://github.com/nubeiro).
+The package is now maintained by [nubeiro](https://github.com/nubeiro) and several Pivotal engineers working on RabbitMQ and related projects.

 ## Supported RabbitMQ Versions ##